Choosing a Bariatric Surgery Procedure

 For the rest of your life, you need to work with your healthcare providers to stay

 healthy.
-Your medical team will keep track of your health, especially as you lose
+Your weight loss surgical team will keep track of your health, especially

-weight quickly in the first 6 months or so after your surgery.
-Weight loss tends to
+as you lose weight quickly in the first 6 months or so after your surgery.
+Weight

 You will get instructions about how to adapt to your new diet after your surgery.